Imfinzi Bladder Cancer Approval Marks Breakthrough in Immunotherapy

 The Imfinzi bladder cancer approval by the FDA now offers a new immunotherapy option for adults with BCG-naïve, high-risk non-muscle-invasive bladder cancer when combined with standard BCG induction and maintenance therapy.

 This Imfinzi bladder cancer approval stems from the POTOMAC Phase III trial, which showed a 32% reduction in the risk of high-risk disease recurrence, progression, or death versus BCG alone.
 The regimen marks the first immunotherapy combination cleared in this setting in over 30 years.
-The randomised study enrolled 1,018 patients at more than 120 sites worldwide, comparing Imfinzi plus BCG maintenance, Imfinzi plus induction-only BCG, and BCG alone.
+The randomised study enrolled 1,018 patients at more than 120 sites worldwide, comparing Imfinzi plus BCG induction and maintenance, Imfinzi plus induction-only BCG, and BCG alone.
 Disease-free survival served as the primary endpoint, with overall survival and safety as key secondaries.

 Durable Survival Gains Confirmed